pythonprofilers/memory_profiler/README.rst

 Bugs & wishlist
 ---------------
-It currently prints the memory at line *before* the line has been executed.
-It would be nice to print consumption after the line has been executed.
 Maybe also print the increment in memory consumption.

 Development